 HE American dry "B" battery has been developed to a high state of perfection.
 To displace the dry battery from the plate circuit of either a receiver or a low power transmitter indicates that there is available something which has an advantage in one way or another.
-Before beginning the following discussion of battery substitutes and aids it is interesting to see what possible advantages a battery substitute can headings.
+Before beginning the following discussion of battery substitutes and aids it is interesting to see what possible advantages a battery substitute can have.

-Roughly one can say that a battery substitute, to excuse its existence, must have advantages under one of the following
+Roughly one can say that a battery substitute, to excuse its existence, must have advantages under one of the following headings.

+A. Economy.

-Α. Economy. В. Convenience.
+B. Convenience.

-Superior Performance.
+C. Superior Performance.